-While the university makes no pre-admission inquiry about an applicant's disability, such knowledge can often be helpful in the admission process.
+The University makes no pre-admission inquiry about an applicant's disability.
 We recognize that to disclose any disability is a personal choice that every applicant may exercise.
 We respect that choice; however, we encourage applicants with disabilities to self-disclose to the Office of Disability Services.
 It is only through self-disclosure that informed decisions can be made by the applicant regarding the suitability of Southern New Hampshire University.
 This information is also useful after the student is enrolled to access appropriate services.
 Accommodations can be made only after the student provides complete documentation to the Office of Disability Services.
 Documentation guidelines are available from the Office of Disability Services or online at www.snhu.edu/1347.asp.